writing-shed/ToolbarSUI/README.md

 # Use

-For full details on how to use  this package see
+For full details on how to use  this package see this [Medium Article](https://medium.com/@keithlander/a-swiftui-toolbar-777523c03b7d)https://medium.com/@keithlander/a-swiftui-toolbar-777523c03b7d